Tonight was my last class EVER for my bachelor’s degree! Now I just have 2 exams standing between myself and graduation, can I get a WHOOT!!! WHOOT!!!

 After sanding down the whole thing, I stained it all a dark walnut color, and then got out my paints.
 My inspiration for this table was actually my paternal grandfather, Albert Gerald Lewis, who flew Hawker Hurricanes for the R.A.F. in WWII, here is a picture of him that was taken for LIFE magazine (He was a pretty big deal South African flying ace for Britain back in the day, he had a full 2 page spread and everything; he was a total dream boat pinup!)

-I decided to model Isaac’s side table after my grandfather’s Hurricane, and used this picture to get the details, from a model airplane kit that was made of my grandfather’s airplane (told you he was a BIG deal!)
+I decided to model Isaac’s side table after my grandfather’s Hurricane, and used this picture to get the details, from a model airplane kit that was made of my grandfather’s airplane (told you he was a BIG deal!).
+We love model aircraft kits in this house as it reminds me of my grandfather’s achievements and makes me feel close to him.
+Plus, I love being crafty and creating things and the models always work well with our wartime decor.

 I painted the British bulls-eye wrapped around the front, with the red white and blue rectangle on the bottom shelf.
 (I swear I didn’t paint the stripes in the wrong order, it depends on what side of the plane you are standing on as to how they read right to left)